Pumpkin Cupcake Cones

 - 1 pin to poke holes in cone

-- Set the cones in a cupcake pan, and fill the cones 1/2-3/4 full.
+- Set the cones on a cookie sheet or in a cupcake cone baking pan, and fill the cones 1/2-3/4 full.
 Don't fill more than that.
+Bake per instructions.

-- Bake per instructions.
-While they're baking work on the buttercream.
+- While they're baking, work on the buttercream.
 Scoop the buttercream into a large mixing bowl.
 Add the drops a few at a time, and mix them in.
 Keep adding until you reach the desired color.
 Set aside in a cool place.

 - When cones are baked.
-Take a straight pin, and poke a few holes around the cone to release the steam.
+Remove them form the oven, and let them cool about 10 minutes.
+Take a straight pin, and poke a few holes around the sides and bottom of the cones to release the steam.

 - Put you tip into the piping bag, then scoop the buttercream into the piping bag, or a baggie, and cut the tip.
 Give the buttercream a good squeeze to get the frosting to come down the tip.
 Refer to instruction in blog.